ilyasbelfar/ShopMeex/database/Readme.txt

 13/04/2020 23:20
 Souhil

-I have added new table 'signups' for newsletter, which contain these rows(id,email,date);
+I have added new table 'signups' for newsletter, which contain these rows(id,signup_email_address, signup_date);

 -----------------------**********************************------------------------------------------